Sick time off for regular contract covered, classified, and professional staff

 Attendance Incentive Program

 Each January, you have the opportunity to receive payment for excess sick time off hours, provided that you meet the eligibility requirements of the program.
-For more information, visit Attendance Incentive Program.
+For more information, visit the Attendance Incentive Program webpage.

 Donating to shared leave programs